sendgrid/sendgrid-google-java/README.md

 mail.setBcc("foo@bar.com")
 ```

+Notes:
-Note : addBcc() was removed because is currently not supported.
+- addBcc() was removed because is currently not supported.
+- standard setBcc will hide who the email is addressed to.